jgdavey/unicornleap/README.md

 # Unicornleap

 A reimplementaion of KevinLiddle/unicornleap using CoreAnimation, now in Swift!
-Requires OS X 10.9 or greater.
+Requires OS X 10.11 or greater with XCode 8.

 ## Installation